aayudh454/Genomics_pipeline/README.md

 -----
 <div id='id-section2'/>

-The provided code is an example command for running the fastp tool, which is a fast all-in-one preprocessing tool for quality control (QC) of high-throughput sequencing data, especially for Illumina data.
-Let's break down the command and explain each option:
+## Chapter 2: Fastp and bwa of GEB clones

+### fastp
+fastp is a bioinformatics tool designed for the preprocessing and quality control of high-throughput sequencing data, particularly for Illumina sequencing platforms.
+It is an efficient and versatile tool that performs a variety of tasks, including adapter removal, quality filtering, and trimming of low-quality bases.
+The primary goal of fastp is to enhance the quality of raw sequencing data before downstream analysis, such as genome assembly, variant calling, or other bioinformatics applications.

 ```
 /data/home/aayudh-das/fastp